Private equity takes two approaches to Yahoo - sources

 A minority investment, such as that being considered by KKR and TPG, could take the form of a private investment in public equity (PIPE) transaction, two of the sources said.
 PIPE is often used by small and mid-cap firms that have difficulty raising capital in public markets.
 They typically get stock at a discount to the public market valuation.

-It was not clear how a PIPE could be structured in the case of Yahoo, which has a roughly $20 billion market value.
+It was not clear how a PIPE could be structured in the case of Yahoo, which has a roughly $20 billion (12 billion pounds) market value.

 The plan is for Yahoo to then take on debt to fund a large share buyback, increasing the stake of these investors to 40 percent to 45 percent, Reuters has reported.